-The Research and Development Tax Incentive is an entitlement program, aimed at helping businesses offset some of the costs involved in research and development (R & D).
+The Research and Development Tax Incentive is an entitlement program aimed at helping businesses offset some of the costs involved in research and development (R & D).
 The program is targeted, generous and open to businesses of all sizes and in all industry sectors who are conducting eligible R & D activities.

 Who is Eligible?

 Under the R & D Tax Incentive, you must determine whether your company is eligible to register activities and claim R & D tax offsets in any given year.
-Generally your eligibility to claim R & D tax offsets will depend on whether:
+Generally, your eligibility to claim R & D tax offsets will depend on whether:

-- You are an eligible R & D entity;
+- you are an eligible R & D entity;

-- You have engaged in eligible activities; and
+- you have engaged in eligible activities; and

-- You can identify eligible deductions.
+- you can identify eligible deductions.

-You tax advisor will be able to assist you in determining whether you are eligible.
+Your tax advisor will be able to assist you in determining whether you are eligible.

 What is an Eligible R & D Entity?

-To be classified as an eligible R & D entity you must be a corporation that is:
+To be classified as an eligible R & D entity, you must be a corporation that is:

-- Incorporated under Australian law; or
+- incorporated under Australian law; or

-- Incorporated under foreign law and (i) a resident of a country with which Australia has a double tax treaty and (ii) carrying on business in Australia through a permanent establishment (as defined in the double tax treaty).
+- incorporated under foreign law and (i) a resident of a country with which Australia has a double tax treaty and (ii) carrying on business in Australia through a permanent establishment (as defined in the double tax treaty).

 You will not be eligible for the R & D Tax Incentive if you are a corporate limited partnership or if you are an exempt entity (because your entire income is exempt from income tax).
-You tax advisor will be able to assist you in determining whether you are an eligible R & D entity.
+Your tax advisor will be able to assist you in determining whether you are an eligible R & D entity.

-What is an Eligible R & D Activity?
+Continue reading this article below the formWhat is an Eligible R & D Activity?

 You must assess yourself whether your company’s activities are eligible R & D activities.
 Eligible activities must satisfy the definition of core R & D activities, and others may be considered support.
-Visit www.business.gov.au for more detailed information.
-Again, we would recommend that your speak with your tax advisor when determining whether your company’s activities qualify.

 Eligible Deductions